-How do I make my grass greener?
+- How do I make my grass greener?

-Another easy way to improve the look of your lawn is changing the way you mow it.
+Another easy way to improve the look of your lawn is to change the way you mow it.
 Check your blades to see if they’re becoming dull, and sharpen them if you need to.
 Dull blades tear the grass instead of cutting it cleanly, and torn grass turns brown much more quickly.

 First, ensure you properly loosen and aerate your soil.
 This makes it easier for the roots to grow thick and strong and for the plants to get plenty of oxygen.
 You can turn an inch or two of topsoil, as you would in a garden, with professional aerators or with a trowel or garden fork.

 Seeding thickly and reseeding in the spring, especially if you have thin spots in your lawn, helps maintain a thick, luscious yard.

-There are plenty of chemical and organic sprays that say they’ll make your grass greener, but knowing which one is right for your lawn can be a challenge.
-If the pH of your soil is higher than seven, look for sprays or fertilizers that include iron sulfate or sulfur.
+There are plenty of chemical and organic sprays that claim to make your grass greener, but knowing which one is right for your lawn can be a challenge.
+If the pH of your soil is higher than 7, look for sprays or fertilizers that include iron sulfate or sulfur.

-Grass grows almost everywhere, and there is certainly no shortage of varieties.
-If you’re looking for dark green grass, Kentucky bluegrass is a favorite of many lawn experts, with perennial ryegrass not far behind.
-Both have dark, rich colors and grow quickly and thickly, but they also both prefer cooler climates over warmer ones.
+Grass grows almost everywhere, and there’s certainly no shortage of varieties.
+If you’re looking for dark green grass, Kentucky bluegrass is a favorite among many lawn experts, with perennial ryegrass not far behind.
+Both have dark, rich colors and grow quickly and thickly.
+Just note that if you live somewhere with very hot temperatures, these grasses might not be the best choice; they both prefer cooler climates over warmer ones.

 If you’d like something vibrant but light, check out centipede grass!
-It has an interesting, pale blue-green color that’s sure to turn heads.
+It has an interesting, pale-blue-green color that’s sure to turn heads.